Vector-valued orthogonal modular forms: Introduction

 In the case of Siegel modular forms of genus $2$, the idea to use Jacobi forms to deduce a vanishing theorem for vector-valued modular forms seems to go back to Ibukiyama (\cite{Ibu0} Section 6).
 Our proof of Theorem \ref{thm: VT I intro} can be regarded as a generalization of his argument.

-In this way, we have the unified viewpoint that the Siegel operator is concerned with the first piece of the $J$-filtration, while the proof of Theorem \ref{thm: VT I intro} makes use of the last graded quotient.
+In this way, we have the unified viewpoint that the Siegel operator is concerned with the last sub vector bundle in the $J$-filtration, while the proof of Theorem \ref{thm: VT I intro} makes use of the first graded quotient.
 We expect that a closer look at the intermediate pieces of the $J$-filtration would tell us more.